Niall Ferguson: Henry Kissinger

-In 2003, former U.S. Secretary of State Henry Kissinger provided Ferguson with access to his White House diaries, letters, and archives for what Ferguson calls a "warts-and-all biography" of Kissinger.
+In 2003, former American secretary of state Henry Kissinger provided Ferguson with access to his White House diaries, letters, and archives for what Ferguson calls a "warts-and-all biography" of Kissinger.
 In 2015, he published the first volume in a two-part biography titled Kissinger: 1923–1968: The Idealist from Penguin Press.
 The thesis of this first volume was that Kissinger was greatly influenced in his academic and political development by the philosopher Immanuel Kant, and especially by an interpretation of Kant that he learned from a mentor at Harvard University, William Yandell Elliott.

 British Empire

 Ferguson has defended the British Empire, stating, "I think it's hard to make the case, which implicitly the left makes, that somehow the world would have been better off if the Europeans had stayed home."
 Ferguson is critical of what he calls the "self-flagellation" that he says characterises modern European thought.

+The moral simplification urge is an extraordinarily powerful one, especially in this country, where imperial guilt can lead to self-flagellation. ...
+And it leads to very simplistic judgments.
+The rulers of western Africa prior to the European empires were not running some kind of scout camp.
+They were engaged in the Atlantic slave trade.
+They showed zero sign of developing the country's economic resources.
+Did Senegal ultimately benefit from French rule?
+Yes, it's clear.
+And the counterfactual idea that somehow the indigenous rulers would have been more successful in economic development doesn't have any credibility at all.